June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 Davis fumbled around in his pocket and yanked out the blue-ridged gizmo.
 "What, this?" he asked.

-The cat's ears pulled back and she snarled.
+The cat's ears pulled back.
 "That's it!" she hissed, her claws extending.
-"You work for the Emperor, don't you?"
+"You work for the Emperor, don't you?!"

 He recoiled, not wanting to be on the business end of those electric nails.
 "Hell no!
 No way!" he argued.
 "I ain't never heard of this Emperor!
 I just got this when it shot outta the computer!"